getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

             return (
               <a onClick={() => Sentry.showReportDialog({ eventId: this.state.eventId })}>Report feedback</a>
             );
-        } else {
+        }

         //when there's not an error, render children untouched return this.props.children;
-        }
     }
 }
 ```